 I don’t mean to paint a smiley face on anything you’re worried about right now, or anything I’m worried about for that matter.
 But gratitude is the path toward contentment, and contentment has a way of taking the sting out of worry.

-So, as you think about what concerns you, take inventory of all that’s good about your life as well.
+So, as you think about what concerns you, take inventory of all that’s good about your life as well and give thanks.

 I purposely put this suggestion last because so often it’s the first step we try to take.
 Our culture has a heavy bias toward action.
-But it’s only after we’ve talked to God and sought His guidance, after we’ve talked with a trusted friend, and after we’ve taken stock of all that’s good, that we can possibly think of a truly constructive action step.
+But it’s only after we’ve talked to God and sought His guidance, after we’ve talked with a trusted friend, and after we’ve given thanks for all that’s good, that we can possibly think of a truly constructive action step.

 What else have you found helpful in dealing with the things you worry about?

 Who else would benefit from this article?
 Why not forward a link to my site?
 And if you haven’t done so already, you can subscribe to this blog by clicking here.
-Two or three times a week, you’ll receive ideas and encouragement for using money well.
+Twice a week, you’ll receive ideas and encouragement for using money well.